vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 you@a3ba1460d5e4:~$ ls
 get_homPhy

-# 3. list contents of to directories/
+# 3. list the contents of the root directory /
 you@a3ba1460d5e4:~$ ls /
 bin boot dev etc get_homologues get_phylomarkers home lib ...

-# 3. list contents of the get_homologues and get_phylomarkers directories
+# 4. list contents of the get_homologues and get_phylomarkers directories
 you@a3ba1460d5e4:~$ ls /get_homologues/
 you@a3ba1460d5e4:~$ ls /get_phylomarkers/

-# 4. listing the contents of the /bin directory reveals that we have a powerful
+# 5.1 listing the contents of the /bin directory reveals that we have a powerful
 #    Linux toolset at hand, including interpreted programming languages like awk, bash, perl, R,
 #    editors like vim, diverse compilers ...
 you@a3ba1460d5e4:~$ perl -e 'print "Hello world\n";'

-# 5. lets have a peak at to our sequence data
+# 5.2 lets have a peak at the sequence data in test_sequences/
 you@a3ba1460d5e4:~$ cd get_homPhy/test_sequences

 you@a3ba1460d5e4:~/get_homPhy/test_sequences$ ls
 core_genome  pan_genome  pIncAC

-# 5.2 list the contents of each directory recursively
+# 5.3 list the contents of each directory recursively
 you@a3ba1460d5e4:~/get_homPhy/test_sequences$ ls -R

 # 6. cd into core_genome and list contents